smartshires/smartshires.github.io/README.md

 The theme itself is a starting point for a Jekyll-based website.
-You can refer to the [official Jekyll docs](https://jekyllrb.com/docs/) for further details on how to install it locally.
+You can refer to the [official Jekyll docs](https://jekyllrb.com/docs/) for further details on how to install it locally.-

 If you already have `bundler` installed, you can install jekyll and budler gems
 with: